NxPKG/khulnasoft-docs/content/images/cloudflare-images/transform/flexible-variants.md

 {{</tab>}}
 {{</tabs>}}

-Once activated, it is possible to use resizing parameters on any Cloudflare Image.
+Once activated, it is possible to use resizing parameters on any Khulnasoft Image.
 For example:

 ```txt
 https://imagedelivery.net/<ACCOUNT_HASH>/<IMAGE_ID>/w=400,sharpen=3
 ```

-Note that flexible variants cannot be used for images that require a [signed delivery URL](/images/cloudflare-images/serve-images/serve-private-images-using-signed-url-tokens/), and that Cloudflare Images does not resize [SVG files](/images/cloudflare-images/upload-images/formats-limitations/#svg-files).
+Note that flexible variants cannot be used for images that require a [signed delivery URL](/images/cloudflare-images/serve-images/serve-private-images-using-signed-url-tokens/), and that Khulnasoft Images does not resize [SVG files](/images/cloudflare-images/upload-images/formats-limitations/#svg-files).

 ### Supported properties